isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ---
 title: Create and Publish a Headless Form with Adobe Experience Manager Adaptive Forms | Step-by-Step Guide
 description: Learn how to create and publish a headless form using Adobe Experience Manager's adaptive forms in this step-by-step guide.
 Discover the benefits of going headless and streamline your form creation process today.
-Start building dynamic, responsive forms that work seamlessly across devices with Adobe Experience Manager Headless Adaptive Forms
+Start building dynamic, responsive forms that work seamlessly across devices with Adobe Experience Manager Headless Adaptive Forms.
 hide: no
 exl-id: cd7c7972-376c-489f-a684-f479d92c37e7
 ---